Sambalpur University: Gangadhar National Award

 This award is given in the field of Literature.
 The award was first given in 1991 but the procedure of giving award was started in 1989.
 There is a delay of 1 year due to a long process of choosing an awardee, if the awardee won the prize for the year 2019 then he will get his award in the Year 2021, and the award of 2017 will be given in the year 2019.
 It is awarded on the celebration day of Sambalpur University foundation day, Foundation day is celebrated every year in January.

 Till now 28 poets have been awarded on various Indian Languages.

 Cash prize of Rs 50,000, angavastra, citation, a memento and a copy of Gangadhar Meher: Selected Works (An anthology of Gangadhar Meher's Poetry in English translation) is given to receipt of Gangadhar National Award.

 Notables

 Notable alumni

-Notable alumni in politics include Naba Kishore Das, Bhakta Charan Das, Pradipta Kumar Naik, Prabhas Kumar Singh, Kapil Narayan Tiwari.
+Notable alumni in politics include Naba Kishore Das, Bhakta Charan Das, Pradipta Kumar Naik, Prabhas Kumar Singh, Kapil Narayan Tiwari, Jyotirmoy Singh Mahato.

 Notable alumni in Indian film Indian film industry include producer Jitendra Mishra, Ashutosh Pattnaik.

 Notable alumni in science include mathematician Indulata Sukla, Gadadhar Misra, Karamat Ali Karamat.
 Chemistry Professor Bijay K Mishra is a notable scientist being awarded Samanta Chandra Sekhar Award from OBA and Prof BN Ghosh Memorial award from ISSST.
 Bhubaneswar Behera, botanist, Indian ecologist and environmentalist Madhab Chandra Dash and educationist Parshuram Mishra who is the recipient of Padma Shri and neurosurgeon B. K. Misra, recipient of Dr. B. C. Roy Award, the highest medical honour in India.

 Notable alumni in poetry include Gopal Rath, Hussain Rabi Gandhi, Mayadhar Swain, Srinivas Udgata, Mayadhar Swain.